AxisCommunications/acap-native-sdk-examples/vdostream/README.md

 *Goto your device web page above > Click on the tab **App** in the device GUI > Add **(+)** sign and browse to the newly built **vdoencodeclient_1_0_0_armv7hf.eap** > Click **Install** > Run the application by enabling the **Start** switch*

-Application will run with default video compression format h264.

 #### The expected output

 Application log can be found directly at: